Profess0ro/div-5-jkpg/README.md

  - background picture is a soccerfield that gets more visual the bigger your screen are.
 The image is downloaded from https://www.vecteezy.com/free-vector/soccer-pitch

- - Font is Verdana which is a clean easyreadable font that doesn´t require downloading of a new font for the user.

  - Team logos are aquired from https://www.smalandsfotbollen.se/